sheikhabbasit/tinderclone/README.md

-TinDog Starting Files
-Tgis website is created using HTML, CSS and Bootstrap.
+This website is created using HTML, CSS and Bootstrap.